Part 2 of 2 by Don Bell | ⏱️ 20 minute read

 Don't seek audible experiences, but remain open to however God chooses to speak.
 Focus on developing sensitivity to His more common communication methods.

+God might even speak in ways beyond the twelve we've discussed.
+The key is developing your spiritual sensitivity to recognize His voice in all its forms.
 The God who spoke the universe into existence is speaking to you today!

-Don Bell is the creator of the Kingdom Anointing website, and a dedicated follower of Jesus Christ.
-He shares insights from his spiritual journey to encourage ordinary believers to seek God's Kingdom and lead extraordinary lives in the Holy Spirit.
+Don Bell is the creator of the Kingdom Anointing website and a dedicated follower of Jesus Christ.
+He shares insights from his spiritual journey to encourage ordinary believers to seek God's Kingdom and walk in the fullness of the Holy Spirit.